 - That excuse feels a little woolly.

-- You’ve got to be flocking kidding me.
+- You’ve got to be kidding me, flock-style.

 - That answer was baa-rely thought through.